Bosbury Primary School

 Safeguarding and Child Protection

-The safety and well-being of the children here at Bosbury CE Primary School is our first priority.
+The safety and well-being of the children who attend Bosbury CE Primary School is our FIRST priority.
 Children cannot learn effectively unless they feel both happy and safe.
-We adhere to stringent Safeguarding procedures to protect the welfare of all the children who attend Bosbury School.
+We therefore adhere to stringent Safeguarding procedures to protect the welfare of all our pupils.

 We are committed to: